 Middle East and Africa

-In the Middle East and Africa, Google Cloud operates or is planning 4 regions and 12 availability zones.
-Particularly, Google Cloud is available or will be opening in the following markets: Tel Aviv, Israel (me-west1); Cape Town, South Africa; Dammam, Saudi Arabia; and Doha, Qatar.
+In the Middle East and Africa, Google Cloud operates or is planning 5 regions and 15 availability zones.
+Particularly, Google Cloud is available or will be opening in the following markets: Tel Aviv, Israel; Doha, Qatar; Dammam, Saudi Arabia; Johannesburg, South Africa; and Kuwait City, Kuwait.

 Middle East and Africa – Regions and Availability Zones